 Residents of the college service area, who are 60 years and older, may enroll for half the usual fees.
 Missouri residents ages 65 years and older, may enroll on an audit (no credit), space available basis in any credit course for a $15 non-refundable registration fee.

 Course Fees: Students enrolling in courses that require special equipment, field trips, insurance, etc., will be charged additional fees.
-These are outlined in course information.
+These are outlined in the course information.

 Fees for International Students

 Maintenance fees for international students residing in the United States on non-immigrant visas will be assessed according to their visa category and their residency.
-Those on permanent resident visa will be charged district fee rates based upon appropriate documentation.
+Those on permanent resident visas will be charged district fee rates based upon appropriate documentation.
 Contact the Enrollment Services office.

 If a student withdraws from all classes, he/she may receive a pro-rated refund when acceptable evidence of the necessity to withdraw (verified by a physician/employer) is presented.
 An instruction sheet detailing the procedure is available from the Enrollment Services office.